- Who we are

 The ‘Best African Women Researchers Awards’ with the aim of promoting women in STEM (Science, Technology, Engineering and Mathematics) went to five women researchers from across Africa who were recognized for the quality of their research.

-Out of these five winners Martha Zewdie from Armauer Hansen Research Institute, Ethiopia has been awarded 5th ‘Best African Women Researchers Award’.
+Out of these five winners at the fifth place Martha Zewdie from Armauer Hansen Research Institute, Ethiopia has been awarded ‘Best African Women Researchers Award’.

 The award she gets was for her study on: “Ex-vivo Characterization of Regulatory T Cells in Pulmonary Tuberculosis Patients, Latently Infected Persons, and Healthy Endemic Controls”.